jplingareddy/HackAMae-3.0-Starter/README.md

     - Add Administrator permission and click Next ![Screenshot of CloudFormation permission](/resources/create-cloudformation-role-2.png)
     - Enter MyCloudFormationAdminRole for the role name and click Create Role ![Screenshot of CloudFormation role](/resources/create-cloudformation-role-3.png)

-4. Create a personal account on [GitHub](https://github.com) if you do not already have one.

-5. Go to [HackAMae-3.0-Starter](https://github.com/r2ucrk/HackAMae-3.0-Starter/tree/main) repository and fork to your personal account.

-6. Update params.json to set values specific to your AWS burner account (available from VPC service in AWS console):
+4. Update params.json to set values specific to your AWS burner account (available from VPC service in AWS console):
   - VPC id ![Screenshot of VPC](/resources/vpc.png)
   - Subnet ids for 2 different subnets of your choosing ![Screenshot of subnets](/resources/subnets.png)
   - Default security group id ![Screenshot of security groups](/resources/security-group.png)
   - Team number (1-20)

-7. Create a new CI/CD pipeline
+5. Create a new CI/CD pipeline
   - Open the CodePipeline service and click Create Pipeline
   - Name the pipeline whatever you want and click Next ![Screenshot of CodePipeline step 1](/resources/codepipeline-1.png)
   - Select GitHub (Version 2) source provider
-  - Click Connect to GitHub and follow the prompts to connect to your personal account
+  - Click Connect to GitHub and follow the prompts to connect to your account
-  - Select the repository and branch that you forked in step 5
+  - Select the repository and branch assigned to your team
   - Select No filter trigger type and click Next ![Screenshot of CodePipline source stage](/resources/codepipeline-2.png)
   - Click Skip build stage
   - Select AWS CloudFormation for the deploy provider